hvats16/frontend-communication-techniques/README.md

   - A full-duplex communication channel over a single, long-lived connection
 - **server-sent-events**: Implementation of Server-Sent Events communication technique
   - A one-way communication channel where server pushes updates to the client
+- **web-hook**: Implementation of Webhook communication technique
+  - An HTTP callback where a server-to-server notification is sent when an event occurs

 ## Getting Started